 Before a landlord or utility provider can list you on one of the tenancy databases, they must advise you in writing or make a reasonable attempt to notify you before they can list you.

 If you receive a letter of intent, do not ignore it.
 Try communicating with them and if need be, negotiate a payment schedule that will enable you to repay the debt.
 Pay what you owe within three months of the due date, and you can get the listing removed.
 However, if you take longer to pay, you can get the listing changed to inaccurate after you have paid the debt, but it cannot be removed for three years.

 As a landlord, why should I use the database?

 An NTD tenancy check costs a very small amount, less than $20 in most cases.
 Considering the peace of mind this simple check provides, it is worth protecting your investment.

 While the majority of tenants do the right thing and are never listed on the database, many of those who do get listed are repeat offenders.

 How to survive a rent rise

-“There are advantages of renting, but in the long-term, homeownership can provide the peace of mind that comes with ‘owning your own patch’ and is often a good way to build wealth,” White says.
+There are advantages of renting.
+Still, in the long-term, homeownership may provide peace of mind and is a good way to build wealth.